python/typeshed/CONTRIBUTING.md

 Also, do not squash your commits or use `git commit --amend` after you have submitted a pull request, as this erases context during review.
 We will squash commits when the pull request is merged.
+This way, your pull request will appear as a single commit in our git history, even if it consisted of several smaller commits.

 At present the maintainers are (alphabetically):
 * David Fisher (@ddfisher)